State and Local Policy Database

 • LED Municipal Streetlight Program: $3.8 million in RGGI funding shall be allocated to assist state agencies and municipalities make cost-effective, energy saving investments in LED (light emitting diode) lighting and associated control technologies.
 This program will be jointly administered by the Rhode Island Department of Transportation and the Office of Energy Resources.

-• Public Sector Electric Vehicle Infrastructure Program
+• National Electric Vehicle Infrastructure Program

 • Pascoag Utility District Energy Efficiency Program